LyzandeR/FootballeR/README.md

 The rest of the graphs show total league information for Corner Over/Under combinations of 5.5, 8.5, 10.5 and 13.5 corners.

+#### Raw Data

+This tab contains the raw data as downloaded from football.data.co.uk.
+You can click the download button to download a csv copy.

 # Data

 All the data are provided from and owned by the amazing and free data base of European Football at [football-data.co.uk].
 If you haven't already you can visit their site for betting information, live scores, historical data (including betting data) and much more!